-- Hardcover teacher manual with explicit day-by-day learning plans, a quick-glance for the day's activities, and list of materials to be used by the teacher and students - Instantly accessible instructional support (printable materials, animations and video demonstrations, and discussion boards) through membership in the online Learning Community - Guidelines on differentiating instruction for advanced students, struggling students, and ELL students - Assessments of student mastery with weekly diagnostic checks and Unit tests - Home Support Pack with information for parents and accompanying materials for each Unit - Workshops, virtual implementation support, coaching, and other professional learning opportunities
+- Hardcover teacher manual with explicit day-by-day learning plans, a quick-glance for the day's activities, and list of materials to be used by the teacher and students - Instantly accessible instructional support (printable materials, animations and video demonstrations, and discussion boards) through membership in the online Fundations Learning Community - Guidelines on differentiating instruction for advanced students, struggling students, and ELL students - Assessments of student mastery with weekly diagnostic checks and Unit tests - Home Support Pack with information for parents and accompanying materials for each Unit - Workshops, virtual implementation support, coaching, and other professional learning opportunities

 Fundations[®] is based on scientific reading research demonstrating that reading is the intersection of five critical components: phonemic awareness and phonics (also referred to as alphabetics), fluency, vocabulary, and comprehension.
-In fact, they are specified as critical foundational reading skills in states' college- and career-readiness standards, as well as the National Reading Panel report (National Institute of Child Health and Human Development, 2000).
+In fact, they are specified as critical foundational reading skills by the National Reading Panel report (National Institute of Child Health and Human Development, 2000).